Image

 Styracosternans are known from most of the Cretaceous world, but are most particularly common or diverse in Europe, North America, Asia, and (in the Early Cretaceous) northern Africa.
 Among the diversity of Early Cretaceous styracosternans are:

-At least some recent studies do support a monophyletic Iguanodontidae (after a decade or so when this cluster of dinosaurs were a paraphyletic series with respect to Hadrosauridae, which to be fair is still the result of other recent studies).
+At least some (but not all) recent studies do support a monophyletic Iguanodontidae (after a decade or so when this cluster of dinosaurs were a paraphyletic series with respect to Hadrosauridae, which to be fair is still the result of other recent studies).
 Iguanodontids were a successful group of large-bodied Early Cretaceous ornithopods.
 Nearly all have a very prominent thumb spike (but to be fair, so do more basal styracosternans.)
 Among the iguanodontids currently recognized are:

 One subset of styracosternans (Hadrosauria) in particular shows a series of transformations including an increase in the number of tooth positions in the jaws and expansion of the snout.
 These dinosaurs are on the lineage which leads to the duckbilled dinosaurs (Hadrosauridae).
-Among the precursors and cousins of the hadrosaurids are Early Cretaceous tall-snouted Altirhinus of Asia (once considered a species of Iguanodon, Equijubus of North America, Gongpoquansaurus and Probactrosaurus of China; Eolambia of western North America; Early-to-Late Cretaceous Protohadros of western North America; and Late Cretaceous Bactrosaurus and Plesiohadros of Asia.
+Among the precursors and cousins of the hadrosaurids are Early Cretaceous tall-snouted Altirhinus of Asia (once considered a species of Iguanodon, Gongpoquansaurus and Probactrosaurus of China; Eolambia of western North America; Early-to-Late Cretaceous Protohadros of western North America; and Late Cretaceous Bactrosaurus and Plesiohadros of Asia.
 (These latter two fall out within Hadrosauridae proper in some analyses).
 There are many others, and more are being named every year.

 HADROSAURIDAE